 - This grant does not have to be repaid unless service is not completed within the given eight-year time frame.
 In that case, all grant money will be converted into loans which then must be repaid, with interest, to the U.S. Department of Education.

 - The award amount will change depending on a student’s enrollment (full- vs. part-time).

 - Eligibility: Applicants must complete the FAFSA but do not have to demonstrate financial need.
 They must also meet the academic requirements to maintain enrollment in TEACH Grant-eligible programs at participating colleges.
 Once students receive their grants, they must undergo TEACH Grant counseling each year and sign the TEACH Grant Agreement to Serve.
 In this agreement, the student consents to teach in a high-needs field and in a primary or secondary school that serves low-income families for at least four years.
 He or she must complete the service within eight years of finishing his or her own education.
-If a student chooses not to sign the agreement, he or she is no longer considered eligible to receive the grant.
+If a student chooses not to sign the agreement, he or she is no longer eligible to receive the grant.

 For students interested in medicine: